ibm-cloud-docs/power-iaas/full-linux-sub.md

 ## Passing user-defined scripts
 {: #cloud-init-fls-private-cloud}

-When you select a Full Linux Subscription (FLS) boot image while provisioning a {{site.data.keyword.powerSys_notm}} instance, you get the option to pass in user data during the first boot runtime.
+When you select a Full Linux Subscription (FLS) boot image while provisioning a {{site.data.keyword.powerSys_notm}} instance, you have the option to pass in user data during the first boot runtime.

-In the user data you can pass the custom content that allows you to customize the startup configuration for the specific instance.
+In the user data, you have the option to include custom content that enables you to tailor the startup configuration for the specific instance.

-The user data that you pass must meet the following conditions:
+The custom user data must meet the following conditions:
 -  It is uncompressed.
 -  It starts with `#cloud-config`.
 -  It should not exceed 63 Kb in size.